<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 UK renewables teams needing an audit-ready record across the whole project lifecycle

-Yes, Microsoft Azure UK South by default
+Yes, Microsoft Azure UK with EU options

 Borealis